 A story can fall on stony ground if it is unreliable.
 Truth is an essential component of engagement.
 If a person cannot fathom that a story is true they may fail to feel anything.
 Even the most elaborate tales should be founded on truth.
 Authenticity also applies to works of fiction.
 Harry Potter, for example, one of the greatest works of literature of our time: why was it so successful?
 Because it made ‘make-belief’ seem so real.
 The bonds between the characters were so strong and captivating that they brought to life a world of pure imagination.
 Which brings us onto Roald Dahl’s classic, Charlie and the Chocolate Factory.
 Who didn’t want Charlie to get the golden ticket?
 That is not a coincidence, the backstory provided the basis for your feelings.

-He told us of the time he sat down at the dinner table for a family dinner, excited, elated because he had just been on the radio that day and was looking forward to telling his family.
-After he told them his father would go on to say: ‘I was on the radio once’ – reeling off his own story with it, and then another family member proceeded to do the same before it reached the conclusion of the meal and not a single family member had bothered to ask him what he was doing on the radio.
+Paul told us of the time he sat down at the dinner table for a family dinner.
+He had just been on the radio that day and was looking forward to telling his family.
+Barely a moment after sharing his news, a family member said: ‘I was on the radio once’.
+After sharing their own story, another family did the same before it reached the end of the meal and not a single family member had asked him what he was doing on the radio.

 Why are Inspirational & Motivational Speakers so Sought-After?